home-assistant/home-assistant.io/source/_docs/frontend/icons.markdown

 <div class='note info'>

   Not all icons that appear in the MDI Picker Browser Extension may be available in Home Assistant (yet!).
-While the browser extension is updated as MDI release new packages, Home Assistant may lag behind until its next release.
+While the browser extension is updated as MDI releases new packages, Home Assistant may lag behind until its next release.

 </div>